-For over 25 years the January Series of Calvin College has been one of the leading lecture/cultural arts series in the country.
+For 30 years the January Series of Calvin College has been one of the leading lecture/cultural arts series in the country.
 The series has been a three-time recipient of the Silver Bowl Award as the “Best Campus Lecture Series in the U.S.A.” by the International Platform Society.
 The diversity of presenters and topics has changed as the world of ideas has changed.

 Calvin College is a Christian academic community dedicated to rigorous intellectual inquiry.
 Located in Grand Rapids, Michigan, Calvin has an enrollment of 4,000 curious and inquisitive students.
 The dynamic liberal arts college has been named a “Best College” by U.S. News & World Report, Forbes, The Fisk Guide, The Princeton Review and Washington Monthly.
 A Calvin education, marked by scholarly engagement with enduring questions and emerging concerns, prepares students to answer God’s call to live and serve in God’s world as agents of renewal.